Scary Monsters (and Super Creeps): Background

-From 1976 to 1979, David Bowie recorded what became known as the "Berlin Trilogy", which consisted of Low, "Heroes" (both 1977) and Lodger (1979).
-Made in collaboration with musician Brian Eno and producer Tony Visconti, the trilogy was highly influential.
-Low was seen as a precursor to post-rock and post-punk, influencing artists such as Joy Division and the Human League, while Lodgers use of world music is credited for inspiring artists such as Talking Heads and Paul Simon.

-Though considered artistically significant, the trilogy had proven less successful commercially.
-Lodger's commercial performance was hindered by artists who were influenced by the earlier Berlin releases, such as Gary Numan.
-Numan, a huge fan of Bowie's, was disparaged by Bowie's fanbase as a mere copycat.
-Bowie himself criticised Numan, which led to a long-running feud between the two artists.
-According to biographer David Buckley, Numan's fame indirectly led to Bowie taking a more commercial direction for his next record.
+From 1976 to 1979, David Bowie recorded what became known as the Berlin Trilogy, which consisted of Low, "Heroes" (both 1977) and Lodger (1979), made in collaboration with the musician Brian Eno and the producer Tony Visconti.
+Although considered highly influential, the trilogy had proven less successful commercially.
+Lodger's commercial performance, in particular, was hindered by artists who were influenced by the earlier Berlin releases, such as Gary Numan.
+According to the biographer David Buckley, Numan's fame indirectly led to Bowie taking a more commercial direction for his next record.